kwrnFec/q_and_a_module/README.md

 ## Usage

-> To run the app locally, run "npm run server-dev" on the terminal, then navigate to localhost:3001 in your web browser.
+> To run the app locally, run "npm run server" on the terminal, then navigate to localhost:3001 in your web browser.

 ## Requirements